pybind/pybind11_abseil/README.md

 It isn't possible to specify separate return value policies for a `StatusOr` object and its payload.
 Since `StatusOr` is processed and not ever actually represented in Python, the return value policy applies to the payload.
-Eg, if you return a StatusOr<MyObject*> (note the * is inside the `StatusOr`) with a take_ownership return val policy and the status is OK (ie, it has a payload), Python will take ownership of that payload and free it when it is garbage collected.
+E.g., if you return a StatusOr<MyObject*> (note the * is inside the `StatusOr`) with a take_ownership return val policy and the status is OK (i.e., it has a payload), Python will take ownership of that payload and free it when it is garbage collected.

-However, if you return a StatusOr<MyObject>* (note the * is outside the `StatusOr` rather than inside it now) with a take_ownership return val policy, Python does not take ownership of the `StatusOr` and will not free it (because again, that policy applies to `MyObject`, not `StatusOr`).
+However, if you return a `StatusOr<MyObject>*` (note: the `*` is outside the `StatusOr` rather than inside it now) with a `take_ownership` return val policy, Python does not take ownership of the `StatusOr` and will not free it (because again, that policy applies to `MyObject`, not `StatusOr`).